What is a delivery exception?

 Responding rapidly and — most importantly — preemptively to delivery exceptions is the name of the game when it comes to managing the post-purchase experience.
 Delivery Experience Management, the art of proactively ensuring your customers get their orders how and when they expect and taking intelligent action to address exceptions, is at the heart of successful delivery exception responses.

 Brands that are practicing and living the customer-first mentality of Delivery Experience Management (DEM) — increasing transparency, creating flexibility for customers, and delivering on promises — are already realizing the benefits.
-By implementing DEM, Grove Collaborative reduced WISMO calls by 50%, increased their NPS scores by 3 points, and saved $65 per damage claim and $23 per incorrect address.
+By implementing DEM, Brooklinen reduced WISMO calls by 10% and reduced the average customer care resolution time by 45 hours.

 Leveraging Convey Engage and Recover, Boll & Branch integrated its Shopify order feed with its carrier data.
 Drawing together disparate data in this way helped its team reduce the resolution time for customers by an impressive 66%.
 The team also set up new tracking pages and customizable alerts that helped reduce WISMO calls by 30.8% overall, and, most critically, boosted revenue and conversation rates.